Blepharitis can't usually be cured, but the symptoms can be controlled with good eyelid hygiene.

 - gently massage your closed eyes by rolling your little finger in a circular motion

 - take a cotton wool bud and, with your eyes shut, gently roll it downwards on the upper eyelid towards the lashes and edges of the eyelids – this helps to push the melted oil out of the glands, but you won't be able to see the tiny droplets

 - repeat this process along the whole width of the upper and lower eyelids

 This process may slightly irritate your eyes at first, a bit like getting soap in your eyes.
 However, this is normal and should get better with time.

 Various eyelid-cleaning solutions and eyelid wipes are available commercially, or you can try making one at home.

 For a home-made solution, fill a bowl with one pint of boiled water and allow it to cool to a warm temperature.
-Add one of either:
+Add a teaspoon of bicarbonate of soda.